mysteriumnetwork/documentation/content/token/bounty.md

 All nodes must be linked to a residential IP address, meaning no data center IPs will be rewarded.
 For these non-residential IPs, you can check out our second bounty program.

-Each month, there is a cap of1000 nodes paid out in total for all regions.
-Each node can earn up to 100 MYST.
-You can check out the leaderboard here.
+There is no cap on the number of nodes that can earn rewards, however, you will still need to run a stable node and earn more than the minimum payout of 5 MYST.
+Each node can earn up to 80 MYST.

-If you do not earn enough MYSTT to become a top 1000 node in the first month, your accumulated MYSTT will be transferred to the next month.
-This also means you will stand a higher chance of being a top node in the following month.
+If you do not earn enough MYSTT to qualify for earnings in the first month, your accumulated MYSTT will be transferred to the next month.
+This also means you will stand a higher chance of earning in the following month.
 Once you are paid, your MYSTT total will return to zero and the process starts again.
 Payouts are made at the beginning of each month.

 ### Scenarios

-**For example** - _John downloads Mysterium’s node software on his computer and begins running his node.
-John starts to earn MYSTT as users connect to his node.
-At the end of his first month, John earns a total of 50 MYSTT._
+**For example** - _John downloads Mysterium’s node software on his computer in the UK and begins running his node.
+John starts to earn MYSTT as users connect to his node. ._

-_Scenario A: If John is among the top 600 nodes [calculated by the total amount of MYSTT earned], he will be eligible for a bounty reward.
-He will be paid 50 MYST and restart month two with a zero balance._
+_Scenario A: At the end of his first month, John earns a total of 20 MYSTT.
+If John is among the top performing nodes [calculated by the total amount of MYSTT earned], he will be eligible for a bounty reward.
+He will be paid 20 MYST and restart month two with a zero balance._

-_Scenario B: If John does not earn enough MYSTT to be among the top 600 nodes, his 50 MYSTT will roll over to the second month.
-If John earns another 70 MYSTT in month two, this brings his accumulated total to 120 MYSTT.
-If John is within the top 600 nodes in the UK based on his total earnings, he will be paid 100 MYST (the capped amount) in month two.
-Once he collects his payout, his MYSTT balance will return to zero starting in month three._
+_Scenario B: At the end of his first month, John earns a total of 4 MYSTT.
+If he is not among the top performing nodes, so his 4 MYSTT will roll over to the second month.
+If John earns another 40 MYSTT in month two, this brings his accumulated total to 44 MYSTT.
+If John is eligible to receieve a payout based on his total earnings, he will be paid 44 MYST in month two.
+Once he collects his payout, his MYSTT balance will return to zero starting in month two._

+_Scenario C: At the end of his first month, John earns a total of 100 MYSTT.
+If he is among the top performing nodes, he will be paid 80 MYST (the maximum, capped amount).
+Once he collects his payout, his MYSTT balance will return to zero starting in month two._

 With our residential IP bounty, we may need to add more regions or change limits.
 Changes are based on the needs of our users.
 We will provide you with one week’s notice in the case of upcoming changes.